 PAM: Me too!
 There’s always something, right?
 That leads nicely into our next question because I want to dive into parenting with you.

-I started that and I thought, ‘Okay, well, it has to be really brief because everyone’s too busy to read a long essay every day.’
+I started that and I thought, “Okay, well, it has to be really brief because everyone’s too busy to read a long essay every day.”
 It’s just a brief reminder.
 My creative challenge was, how can I take big ideas and condense them down to under 150 words?
-I guess I must have been pretty good at that because whole bunch of people started sharing it and signed up for it and that’s how I knew I had hit on something that was valuable.
+I guess I must have been pretty good at that, because a whole bunch of people started sharing it and signed up for it and that’s how I knew I had hit on something that was valuable.

-You know when you meet someone who’s really what they say and what they do it seems to be a really clear reflection of who they are.
+You know when you meet someone and what they say and what they do seems to be a really clear reflection of who they are?
 Something about that just feels really powerful.
-It makes you want to align with them too and, as a child, when the parent has that kind of authenticity and alignment it makes a child more willing to be in alignment with a parent.
+It makes you want to align with them, too, and, as a child, when the parent has that kind of authenticity and alignment it makes a child more willing to be in alignment with a parent.
 And it works the other way too, of course.

 SCOTT: For fun, I always encourage people to watch the movie Office Space.
-It’s a silly comedy but part of the premise is that the guy is a loser and he’s out of alignment with his heart’s desires.
+It’s a silly comedy, but part of the premise is that the guy is a loser and he’s out of alignment with his heart’s desires.
 He works in a cubicle and he hates his life.
 He actually gets hypnotized into what amounts to being in total alignment and totally authentic.
 It shows how everything changes when he decides to do what’s true to him.
-It’s very funny, of course, because he does all these things that would make him get fired but he ends up getting promoted etc. It’s not a movie you want to watch with your kids because there are some raunchy parts but it is a fun example.
+It’s very funny, of course, because he does all these things that would make him get fired but he ends up getting promoted.
+It’s not a movie you want to watch with your kids, because there are some raunchy parts, but it is a fun example.

 SCOTT: You either love it or you hate it.
 Like I said, it’s kind of raunchy.